nltk/nltk/SECURITY.md

 #### Enabling it in CI

-Setting `PYTHONSAFEPATH=1` in continuous integration keeps the test suite running under the same policy recommended above.
-Set it once in the job environment so every Python step, and any subprocesses they spawn, inherit it.
-This is not a substitute for CI isolation: in CI the working directory is the checked-out repository itself, so if that code is untrusted (for example, a fork pull request) the real protection comes from the CI platform running it with restricted permissions and no secrets, not from `-P`.
+Setting `PYTHONSAFEPATH=1` in continuous integration keeps your test run under the same policy recommended above.
+Set it in the environment of the step(s) that execute your test suite, rather than globally, so that other steps which legitimately import a package from the checked-out source tree (for example, `python -c "import yourpkg; ..."` before an install) are not broken by the stricter search path.
+This is not a substitute for CI
+isolation: in CI the working directory is the checked-out repository itself, so if that code is untrusted (for example, a fork pull request) the real protection comes from the CI platform running it with restricted permissions and no secrets — GitHub Actions does this for fork `pull_request` runs — rather than from `-P`.

-NLTK's own CI runs the test suite with `PYTHONSAFEPATH=1`, and that suite includes `test_safe_path_blocks_cwd_import`, which fails if the policy is not in effect.
+NLTK's own CI sets `PYTHONSAFEPATH=1` on the pytest step, and the test suite includes `test_safe_path_blocks_cwd_import`, which verifies that a module in the current working directory is not importable under `-P`.

 #### Limitations